SteveBarnett/Remixing/_includes/themes/2026/june.md

 - **Vocation**
     - **Focus: "Plan the pomodoro breaks"**
         - → Use pomodoros more often, do cosy breaks
+    - **Out of focus**
+        - → Update CV: the middle one
         - → Ideas for next DADG
-        - Automate VPAT thing
-    - **Out of focus**
+        - → Ideas for group activities for WWAM SR workshop
-        - → Actions from WDAIE sketchnotes
+        - ✖ ~~Actions from WDAIE sketchnotes~~
-        - → Write up annotations work?
-        - → PD Day: update CV, write blog post
         - ✔ ~~Think about flow as stock~~
         - ✖ ~~Notes from "From Interactive to Interpassive" article~~
         - ✖ ~~Notes from [Anna E. Cook AI stuff](https://pinboard.in/u:maxbarners/t:aidesignsystem/)~~